65+10L ACT Lite from Deuter: The Practical Trekker – Gear Review

 THE CONS:

 I have so much less to say here than I normally would, but I feel very confident here that the base weight is probably the packs greatest flaw.
 The pitch on these packs is big and lite, but in the big and lite world, it’s not a serious contender.
 Google top ultralight packs and you will never see someone list these ACT Lite or Air Contact Lite (rebranded) packs.
 Deuter has more recently released Futura Air Trek and Aircontact Ultra lines, but even those are not generally high rankers.
-Despite not being top dogs, based purely on experience, Im willing to bet that these Deuter packs are quite a bit more comfortable than some of those top ultra light contenders.
-Regardless, the most common critique you will see of this pack online is almost exclusively this high base weight.

 I am an outspoken advocate of rigid, external, off-the-back style frames, which you may have noticed are absent here.
 It is my least favorite thing about this pack, but you may not be surprised to see that a lot of contenders in this volume range do not have those kind of frames, almost certainly because of the additional weight it would include.
 This is a preference of mine that I know not to be universal.
 The good news here is that the padding strips are so thick that they create a sort spine gap that should provide a little air flow.